GrootProgrammer/project-pmc/README.md

 [[_TOC_]]

 [How to run]

 usage: main.py [-h] [--modest MODEST]
                (--modest-model MODEST_MODEL | --python-model PYTHON_MODEL)
                {explore,check} ...

-explore does a random walk, check is the one we are interested in
+explore does a random walk, check is the one we are interested in:

 usage: main.py check [-h] [--algorithm {vi,pi,ii,svi,smt}]
                      [--json-output]